 Visit the Safety & Security Page to review everything you need to know about what to do in an emergency.

-Visit the Tenant Portal & Rent Payment Info page to review your options for rent payment.
+Visit the Housing Portal & Rent Payment Info page to review your options for rent payment.

 You are bound by all of the terms within your Housing Agreement Contract.
 Visit Housing Services if you would like an additional copy of your Agreement or you can view the Agreement online here.